laravel/nova-docs/4.0/upgrade.md

 ### Relationship Name Conventions

-Given the following field definition, Nova 3 will assume the relationship method is named `purchased_books`; however, Nova 4 will assume the relationship method is named `purchasedBooks`.
+Given the following field definition, Nova 3 will assume the relationship method is named `purchased_books`; however, Nova 4 will correctly assume the relationship method is named `purchasedBooks`.

 ```php
 BelongsToMany::make('Purchased Books'),